Firearms Registry requirements apply from 24 June 2023

 Dealer employee endorsement

-What dealer employee licence endorsements allow
+What a dealer employee licence endorsements allow:

 A dealer employee endorsement to your firearms licence can allow you to help deal in: